 - Most items are draped on mannequins with front and back pictures.

-- I return things all the time but it’s not a big deal.
+- There is a $1.99 restocking fee for returns.
+I return things all the time but it’s not a big deal.
 If you choose store credit for your refund, then you can print a free shipping label.
-I usually package the returns in the same box the clothes came in and drop it off at FedEx, which is faster, but you can drop off at USPS too.
+I usually package the returns in the same box the clothes came in and hand it to my mailman or drop off at USPS.

 - Handbags and final sale items are not returnable.